yzziizzy/gpuedit/DEVELOPMENT.md

 * Notify when semicolons appear to be missing

 == BUGS ==
+* Text in BufferEditor menu blinks when buffer is scrolled while open
 * Mouse scroll on files with fewer lines than the screen
 * Should not be able to delete the last line
 * Fix cursor position after undo